QdeSus/Solar-Energy-in-Germany/README.md

 **3.3.
 Analysis and creation of the necessary tables for visualization (Python Pandas)**

-- Question 1: Create a table comparing the % of the total electricty production that solar energy represented for "Germany", "OECD Europe" and "OECD Total" between 2010 and 2022 [(Script 1)](solar_germany.py).
+- Question 1: Create a table comparing the share of the total electricty production that solar energy represented for "Germany", "OECD Europe" and "OECD Total" between 2010 and 2022 [(Script 1)](solar_germany.py).
 - Question 2: Create a table showing how much electricity each country produced between 2017 and 2022 both in total and from solar energy, along with a column reflecting the percentage of the share that solar energy represented [(Script 2)](solar_vs_total.py).